kathleenwest/mslearn-create-razor-pages-aspnet-core/README.md

-# Starter app for Create a web UI with ASP.NET Core
+# Create a web UI with ASP.NET Core

-Welcome!
-This is the starter app for the [Create a web UI with ASP.NET Core](https://learn.microsoft.com/training/modules/create-razor-pages-aspnet-core/) Microsoft Training module.
+This is my complete solution and project for the Microsoft Learn [Create a web UI with ASP.NET Core](https://learn.microsoft.com/training/modules/create-razor-pages-aspnet-core/) Microsoft Training module.

-## Developer Notes
+## Prerequisites and Dependencies

+TBA

+## How to Run Locally

 dotnet watch run --project ContosoPizza